 '''

-@ECHO OFF
+PECHO OFF

 PROMPT $P$G

-PATH C:\DOS;C:\WINDOWS
+PATH C:\DOS:C:\WINDOWS

 SET TEMP=C:\TEMP

-BET BLASTER=A220 I7 D1 T2
+SET BLASTER=A220 I7 D1 T2

 GOTO %CONFIG%

 :WIN

-LH SMARTDRV.EXE
+LH SMARTDRY.EXE

 '''

 The Text Editor Window (shown above) is the main method of viewing and editing text files in 010 Editor.
 Each text file that is loaded is displayed in a File Tab that shows a shortened form of the file name (the full file name can be viewed in the application title bar or in a hint popup displayed by placing the mouse cursor over the File Tab).
 The main area of the text editor shows the file interpreted as a series of characters (if a byte cannot be shown as a character a square symbol or cross will be displayed).
-On the left side of the Text Editor Window is a list of addresses and each address indicates the line number or the file position of the first byte on the line.
+On the left side of the Text Editor Window is a narrow bar which displays the current line number when the mouse is hovered over the bar.
+A zoomed-out view of the file is displayed as a Mini Map on the right side of the editor.
 A Ruler, located above the main area, displays the column offset from the start of each line and a small arrow indicates the current cursor position.